revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> Bitwise xor operator is used in the print statement that returns 0 if both the bit is 0 or 1 and returns 1 if either of the bit is 1.
-6 in binary is 110 and 4 in binary is 100, therefore after doing xor operation the resultant will be 010, which is 2 in decimal.
+> Bitwise 'xor' operator is used in the print statement that returns 0 if both the bit is 0 or 1 and returns 1 if either of the bit is 1.
+6 in binary is 110 and 4 in binary is 100, therefore, after doing xor operation the resultant will be 010, which is 2 in decimal.
 Hence the option b) is correct.

   </details>
 </details>

 ---
-54. Choose the correct option, for the below code, that will not lead to any error.
+54. Choose the correct option, for the following code, that will not lead to any error.
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 ```python3
 a, b = 1   # line 1